 - Bachelor of Science in Industrial Engineering

 Newman University is a Catholic University with an enrollment of approximately 3,700 students and a student-to-faculty ration of around 14:1.
 The school offers degree programs in a wide range of disciplines, including some online options.
-Tuition and fees for the 2014-15 school year averaged out to $24,960 for on-campus students, and the following programs are a few of their biggest and most popular:
+Tuition and fees for the 2014-15 school year averaged out to $24,960 for on-campus students, and the following are a few of their more well-known programs:

 - Bachelor of Science in Nursing